There are many alcohol and drug addiction treatment avenues to consider, but which methods are considered effective in terms of treating addiction?

 In 2018, nearly 48 percent of adults with a substance abuse disorder also had a mental health disorder.

-Unfortunately, in most cases, biological and chemical forces take the lead and dependency upon chosen substances develops a harmful, and often cyclical, outcome.
+In many cases, biological and chemical components lead to substance dependency, creating a harmful, and often cyclical, outcome.

 This is where Asheville Recovery Center can step in.